Osteotomy of the Knee

 After the surgery, you will be taken to the recovery room where you will be closely monitored as you recover from the anesthesia.
-You will then be taken to your hospital room.

 As with any surgical procedure, there are risks involved with osteotomy.
 Your surgeon will discuss each of the risks with you and will take specific measures to help avoid potential complications.